cn337131/Gaffer-test/README.md

 [<img src="https://img.shields.io/badge/docs-passing-success.svg?logo=readthedocs">](https://gchq.github.io/gaffer-doc/latest/)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/uk.gov.gchq.gaffer/gaffer2/badge.svg)](https://maven-badges.herokuapp.com/maven-central/uk.gov.gchq.gaffer/gaffer2)

-Gaffer is a graph database framework.
-It allows the storage of very large graphs containing rich properties on the nodes and edges.
-Several storage options are available, including Accumulo and an in-memory Java Map Store.

 It is designed to be as flexible, scalable and extensible as possible, allowing for rapid prototyping and transition to production systems.